 Now, there is nothing in the rule book, that I know of, that says Crawford isn’t free to dish out a tech whenever he wants.
 (Tim Duncan could vouch for that.)
 But there is an unwritten rule that you don’t penalize a team with a clear advantage by stopping play because someone on the opposing team acts up in class.
 It’s basically the same principle that doesn’t allow a defensive lineman in the NFL to stop the clock by committing an offsides penalty.
 It’s just an unfair way for the defense to artificially halt play.

 But no big deal.
 That was just one relatively meaningless possession in a game during which most possessions had no meaning.
 The Pacers made the free throw and got the ball back, so Crawford’s call, worst case, cost them one point.
 (Technically, it may have given them a point if you subscribe to the theory that a 4-on-1 break guaranteed nothing in this game.)

 Then, later, in the waning seconds, Ol’ Joey really out-did himself.

 This time, it was actually beneficial to Indiana, as he whistled Chris Duhon for a blocking foul as David West drove the lane and certainly seemed to commit a player control violation.
 But it wasn’t so much the (probably) bad call as it was how he called it.
 See above.
 There are plenty of terrible moments in the life of Joey Crawford to remember, but I probably will never forget the time that he broke out this interpretive dance amalgamation of Frank Drebin and Merton Hanks mocking Michael Bluth for his cowardice.
 (Bluth joke h/t @jakeb3336 … Crawford GIF via @SBnation)

-Topics: Walk It Out
+Tags: Walk It Out